 Most of my focus is on project operations.
 I built a real-time monitoring and control interface for our robotic telescopes, manage our fleet of data-reduction servers, and maintain our websites.
 On a more scientific note, I support HATNet exoplanet searches with follow-up photometry of candidate targets, look for variable stars in the HATNet and HATSouth surveys, and contribute to the development of a data-reduction pipeline for the upcoming HATPI survey.

 The work I'm most excited about at the moment is building an interactive data exploration portal for the light curves from the HATNet and HATSouth surveys.
 A preliminary version of the envisioned public interface is now online, lacking several features that still need to be rolled in from an older prototype implementation I built a couple of years ago.
-An initial public release for the complete data portal is planned for the end of 2016.
+An initial public release for the complete data portal is planned to be released soon.

 PhD thesis work at JHU